lemon4994/101275986_comp3123_labtest2/README.md

 # Documentation

-Simply type your city name into the box and click the Get Weather button
+Simply type your city name into the box to automatically get weather

 Your current weather is displayed on the left side